SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 ## Why Arch?

 If you don't have much idea about different distros, maybe you can read this [article](https://wiki.archlinux.org/title/Arch_compared_to_other_distributions).
-Also you'll find a lot of guys in YouTube for this purpose.
-If y
+Also you'll find a lot of guys in YouTube for this purpose (to explain you why you need arch).
+If you've much free time to tinker with your system and you are in need of a full time job with no salary, welcome to the arena!
+I'll highly recommend you to try Arch Linux.

+## Why BTRFS?

+You might be familiar with [computer storage formats]()